OluwadareLab/SpliceRead/README.md

 ### 2.`Visualization`
 **Purpose**: Visualizes GC/AT nucleotide content using scatter plots.

-To visualize the GC/AT nucleotied, first we have to generate the synthetic sequence using ADASYN.
+To visualize GC/AT nucleotide content, first we have to generate synthetic sequences using ADASYN.

-#### i. `run_generator.py`
+#### 2.1. `run_generator.py`

 **Purpose**: Generates synthetic non-canonical sequences using ADASYN in one-hot encoding space.